heshibin/heshibin.github.io/blog/mysql远程连接问题.md

 ---
 title: mysql远程连接问题 is not allowed to connect to this MySQL server
-description: message from server: "Host '192.168.7.233' is not allowed to connect to this MySQL server
+description: message from server "Host '192.168.7.233' is not allowed to connect to this MySQL server
 date: 2023-01-29
 authors: heshibin
 tags: [mysql]